Cannabis Made Clear

 - 30 cannabis plant seeds

 If you’re found guilty of possession over the limit, you could face a ticket (for small amounts) or up to five years in jail.
-You could also face penalties — from a ticket to 14 years in jail — for cultivating cannabis beyond the personal limit, which is four plants per residence.
+You could also incur penalties — from a ticket to 14 years in jail — for growing cannabis beyond the personal limit, which is four plants per residence.

 The Cannabis Act also regulates how much THC a product can contain.
 Knowing the limits can help you distinguish a regulated cannabis product from an unregulated one — here’s how.